 Our Father in heaven, hallowed be Your name.
 Your kingdom come.
 Your will be done on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And do not lead us into temptation, but deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
-Amen.
-(Matthew 6:9-13)
+Amen. -Matthew 6:9-13

 But should this really be called "The Lord's Prayer"?
-The confusion in title is well illustrated by a conversation between two men who were boasting of their respective knowledge of the Bible.
+The confusion in title is well illustrated by a conversation between two men boasting of their respective knowledge of the Bible.
 The first man commented to his friend, "Why, you do not even know the Lord's Prayer."
 The friend stated that he certainly did and began to pray, "Now I lay me down to sleep.
 I pray the Lord my soul to keep.
 If I should die before I wake, I pray the Lord my soul to take."
-When he had concluded, the challenger said, "Well, you sure fooled me.
+When he concluded, the challenger said, "Well, you sure fooled me.
 I didn't think you knew it."

 For the want of accurate information, much the same confusion surrounds our use of the title, "The Lord's Prayer."
-Technically speaking, John 17 is the Lord's Prayer-that is the prayer which He prayed.
-He could never have prayed the prayer recorded in Matthew 6 and Luke 11 that, to us, has always been known as "The Lord's Prayer."
+Technically speaking, John 17 is the Lord's Prayer-the prayer He actually prayed Himself.
+Jesus could never have prayed the prayer recorded in Matthew 6 and Luke 11 that, to us, has always been known as "The Lord's Prayer."

 There are many instances which show clearly that this could not have been our Lord's own prayer.
-For instance, He could not have used the first word our.
-Have you taken note of the fact that His relationship to God is different from that which we hold?
-We call Him Father because of regeneration; He called Him Father because of His place in the Godhead.
-He was always careful to use the terms, "My Father" and "your Father," never "our Father."
-Also, Luke records, "Forgive us our sins" (Luke 11:4).
+For instance, He could not have used the first word "our."
+His relationship to God is different from ours.
+We call Him Father because of regeneration; Jesus called Him Father because of His place in the Godhead.
+He was always careful to use the terms "My Father" and "your Father," never "our Father."
+Also, Luke records, "forgive us our sins" (Luke 11:4).
 The Lord Jesus had no sins to confess.
-As far as we know, He never took an offering into the temple for Himself-He was the sinless One.
-He said, "Which of you convicts Me of sin?"
+As far as we know, He never took an offering into the temple for Himself-He was the sinless One who could ask, "Which of you convicts Me of sin?"
 (John 8:46).

 Therefore, strictly speaking, this is "The Disciples' Prayer."
-But with this differentiation drawn, and for the sake of ease of writing, we shall use the accustomed title, "The Lord's Prayer."
+But with this differentiation drawn, and for the sake of ease of writing, we will use the accustomed title, "The Lord's Prayer."

-Now the charge is often made against those of us who are conservative and premillennial that we slight the Lord's Prayer, do not reverence it, and that we ignore it altogether.
+The charge is often made against those of us who are conservative and premillennial that we slight the Lord's Prayer, do not reverence it, or that we ignore it altogether.
 A further charge is made that we strike it out of our Bibles and consequently never use it in our public services at all.
 This charge is obviously untrue.
-I believe that the Lord's Prayer has a real message for us, and I trust that studying it will give us a new appreciation and reverence for this prayer.
+I believe the Lord's Prayer has a real message for us, and I trust that studying it will give us a new appreciation and reverence for prayer.

-I have a notion that the Lord's Prayer is used many times and in many places today simply because it is something with which to begin a service.
-Those with elaborate rituals and extended liturgy always include this prayer.
-It has been used by the most unlikely groups at the most inopportune times.
-For instance, it is a matter of record that at the 1893 World's Fair in Chicago a strange thing occurred at the opening of the World's Congress of Religion.
-There were present Buddhists, Hindus, Taoists, in fact, representatives of all religions of the world.
-And they all stood and in unison repeated the Lord's Prayer!
+I have a notion the Lord's Prayer is often used simply because it is something with which to begin a service.
+Those with elaborate rituals and extended liturgy always include this prayer, and it's sometimes used by the most unlikely groups at the most inopportune times.
+For instance, during the opening of the World's Congress of Religion at the 1893 World's Fair in Chicago, representatives of all religions of the world-including Buddhists, Hindus, and Taoists-all stood and in unison repeated the Lord's Prayer!